Best Tax Software for Airbnb Hosts 2026: 7 Tools Compared

 Tax filing

-1. DeductFlow — Best for Schedule C STR Hosts
+1. DeductFlow — Best for your tax return STR Hosts

-DeductFlow is the only tool on this list built specifically for short-term rental hosts who file Schedule C. Its 17 expense categories map directly to Schedule C line items, and it includes features that no other tool in this roundup offers natively: material participation hours tracking (for the 100-hour rule), cost segregation tracking, and receipt scanning with auto-categorization into Schedule C categories.
+DeductFlow is the only tool on this list built specifically for short-term rental hosts who file their tax return.
+Its 17 expense categories map directly to IRS expense categories, and it includes features that no other tool in this roundup offers natively: material participation hours tracking (for the 100-hour rule), cost segregation tracking, and receipt scanning with auto-categorization into IRS expense categories.

-Best for: Airbnb/VRBO hosts filing Schedule C who want year-round tax tracking with mileage, active hours, and CPA-ready exports.
+Best for: Airbnb/VRBO hosts filing taxes who want year-round tax tracking with mileage, active hours, and CPA-ready exports.

-Pros: Schedule C-native categories, mileage tracking with IRS rate, material participation hours with exportable logs, cost segregation tracking, receipt scanning with auto-categorization, depreciation schedules, CPA-ready PDF exports (4 report types), affordable annual pricing.
+Pros: your tax return-native categories, mileage tracking with IRS rate, material participation hours with exportable logs, cost segregation tracking, receipt scanning with auto-categorization, depreciation schedules, CPA-ready PDF exports (4 report types), affordable annual pricing.

 Cons: No automated bank feeds (manual entry or receipt scanning), newer platform with a smaller user community than established tools, no tax filing (you still need TurboTax or a CPA to file).